Akshat2395/Face_mask_Detection_AWS_web_app/README.md

 # Face_mask_Detection_AWS_web_app

-**NOTE** - This project was deployed on an AWS EC2 instance which is no longer accessible.
+**NOTE** - This project was deployed on an AWS EC2 instance which is no longer available now.

 **Please have a look at the documentation for more details about the project**

 **The documentation provides a step-by-step guide to how you can create and run an AWS EC2 instance and access the web application.
-The report further discusses about the functionality of the app**
+The report further discusses about the functionality and features of the web app.**

 ## Objective